Kingdom of Beni Abbas: Written culture

 Copy of a manuscript on the genealogy of the saint Sidi Yahia El Aidli.

 The Kalâa of Ait Abbas was known in Berber as "l'qelâa taƐassamt", or "fortress of wonders", indicating its status as a prestigious centre in the region.
 Indeed, the Kalâa and the Buban mountains were the seat of an active intellectual life.

 Although kabyle culture was predominantly oral, a network of zaouïas, were home to a substantial written culture as well.
 The most noteworthy example was the Aït Yaâla tribe, whose reputation was summed up in the local saying "In the lands of the Beni Yaala, religious scholars ("oulema") grow like the grass in Spring."
 Some compared the level of learning of the Aït Yaala with that of the universities of Zitouna in Tunis or Qaraouiyine in Fès.
 The surprising degree of literacy and the flourishing of a written culture may be attributed in part to the way urban elites from the coastal cities used the mountains as a refuge in hostile political conditions.
-Links with Béjaïa were important in this respect, as was the influx of refugees from Andalusia after the Reconquista.
+Links with Béjaïa were important in this respect, as was the influx of refugees from al-Andalus after the Reconquista.
 It certainly predates any Ottoman influence.

 The use of writing was not however confined to an educated elite.
 Before the French conquest of Algeria, nearly all of the Aït Yaala owned deeds to their land or contracts drawn up by cadis or other literate people.
 Laurent-Charles Féraud likewise reported that individuals still held property deeds issued by the administration of Ahmed Amokrane in the 19th century.
 The 19th century library of Cheikh El Mouhoub is another indication of the extent of literacy in Berber society; it contained more than 500 manuscripts from different periods on subjects including fiqh, literature, astronomy, mathematics, botany and medicine.

 Among the Aït Yaala, libraries were known in kabyle as "tarma".
 This word is certainly of Mediterranean origin and is used from Iraq to Peru to designate libraries.
-It is testament not only to the cultural enrichment brought to the region by refugees from Andalusia and of literati from Béjaïa, but also of the extent to which local people travelled; far from being secluded in their villages, they had links with the wider world.
+It is testament not only to the cultural enrichment brought to the region by refugees from al-Andalus and of literati from Béjaïa, but also of the extent to which local people travelled; far from being secluded in their villages, they had links with the wider world.